projectsbyif/openapis/pages/scenario-3-improving-a-citys-air-quality-using-bulk-location-data-from-mobile-phones.md

 ###### Scenario 3
-# Improving a City’s Air Quality Using Bulk Location Data from Mobile Phones
+# Improving a city’s air quality using bulk location data from mobile phones

 Telecommunication providers generate a huge amount of data about people’s activities as they run their services.